-Pupils will also be given opportunities to improve their skills in the use of grammar, composition and handwriting.
+Art and Design skills in the use of grammar, composition and handwriting.
 LA students will be following an adjusted programme, resourced by AH, which focuses on developing written language abilities including a more consistent use of punctuation as well as those elements detailed above.
 They will write using ideas from the novel with support frameworks, and make an attempt at the analytical work with teacher support.
 Whilst HA students will focus on developing more complex language skills and improving their abilities to write with greater expression and demonstrate greater understanding of text.
 They will produce written responses which demonstrate confidence in a more discursive style.
-Art and Design PHSE Science AH will be delivering Art, based around the work of one or two Greek artists.
+Science Art will be based around the work of one or two Greek artists.
 Activities will allow pupils to focus on developing their skills in the use of various materials, for example clay to create a Goblet, which will reflect their studies of Greek art (the use of typical patterns on the Goblet).
 We will also be creating masks to represent the different emotions of characters in Greek theatre.
 They will have the opportunity to use small coloured tiles in order to produce a mosaic coaster.
-In addition, pupils will have a go at making stained glass mythical creature.
 As part of their studies of Greek Olympics, pupils will be designing and making a Trojan Horse.
-They will also have the opportunity to work with papier mache to make a vase, as well as trying their hands at This term we will be looking at Relationships.
-Pupils will be involved in discussions surrounding friendship, answering questions like 'What constitutes a good friend'.
+They will also have the opportunity to work with papier mache to make a vase, as well as trying their hands at using marbling ink to create a yellow spotted lizard (as discovered by Stanley in Holes).
+This term we will be looking at Relationships.
+Pupils will be involved in discussions surrounding friendship, tolerance and answering questions like What constitutes a good friend?
 The importance of friendship will also be explored in English through our study of 'Holes'.
 In addition, they will engage in tasks which look at personalities, differences, similarities and what makes a relationship positive and/or negative.
+Furthermore, we will be doing some work around self- control and recognising our own emotions.
+What is anger?
+What does it look like?
+How can we tell if somebody is reacting badly to our own behaviours?
+How do our own behaviours affect others?
 Pupils will have the opportunity to make the traditional Greek dish; Baklava.
 They will learn about how gears, levers and pulleys work as simple machines which help move things more easily, when they make a Trojan horse.
 They will also be developing their knowledge of physics, investigating the relationship between distance, speed and time when they race their Trojan horses.
 Students will also learn about how the ancient Greek water clock worked, as they design and make their own Clepsedra, using a plastic bottle.